-- Use attendance data to find patterns and trends of persistent and severe absence - > We write to the parents of all children whose attendance is below 90% and monitor this for 2 weeks.
-If there is no improvement, parents are invited in for an attendance meeting with the pastoral team. - Consider potential safeguarding issues and, where suspected or present, address them in line with Keeping Children Safe in Education - Hold regular meetings with the parents of pupils who the school (and/or local authority) considers to be vulnerable or at risk of persistent or severe absence, or who are persistently or severely absent, to: - o Discuss attendance and engagement at school - o Listen, and understand barriers to attendance - o Explain the help that is available - o Explain the potential consequences of, and sanctions for, persistent and severe absence
+- Use attendance data to find patterns and trends of persistent and severe absence - We write to the parents of all children whose attendance is below 90% and monitor this for 2 weeks.
+If there is no improvement, parents are invited in for an attendance meeting with the pastoral team. - We may refuse to authorise absences due to illness without medical evidence. - Consider potential safeguarding issues and, where suspected or present, address them in line with Keeping Children Safe in Education

-- Review any existing actions or interventions - Provide access to wider support services to remove the barriers to attendance, in conjunction with the local authority, where relevant - Consider alternative support that could be put in place to remove any barriers to attendance and reengage these pupils.
-In doing so, the school will sensitively consider some of the reasons for absence - > Implement sanctions, where necessary (see section 5.2, above)
+- Hold regular meetings with the parents of pupils who the school (and/or local authority) considers to be vulnerable or at risk of persistent or severe absence, or who are persistently or severely absent, to: - o Discuss attendance and engagement at school - Listen, and understand barriers to attendance - Explain the help that is available - Explain the potential consequences of, and sanctions for, persistent and severe absence - Review any existing actions or interventions - Provide access to wider support services to remove the barriers to attendance, in conjunction with the local authority, where relevant - Consider alternative support that could be put in place to remove any barriers to attendance and reengage these pupils.
+In doing so, the school will sensitively consider some of the reasons for absence - Implement sanctions, where necessary (see section 5.2, above)